 For large enterprises that want to integrate WhatsApp with their existing systems, there is the WhatsApp Business API For medium and large businesses.
-The API access is available exclusively through official service providers like Kaleyra.
+The API access is available exclusively through Kaleyra, which is a WhatsApp Business Solution Provider.
 To get started, you have to create a verified WhatsApp Business profile.
-A verified business profile helps customers quickly identify your brand and reduces the likelihood of fraud.
+A verified business profile helps customers quickly identify your brand, which thereby reduces the likelihood of fraud.

 The next step is to build your WhatsApp contact list.
 You can connect with your customers on WhatsApp only if they explicitly permit you to do so.
 To acquire new users for your contact list on WhatsApp, you can share a link requesting your users to opt-in for WhatsApp messages from you.
 You can share this link via your existing communication channels like Twitter, SMS, email, or on your application itself.
 You can also get Ad-based opt-ins by running Ads on platforms like Google or Facebook.